National Theatre School of Canada

 The National Theatre School of Canada (NTS, École nationale de théâtre du Canada) is a private institution of professional theatre studies in Montreal, Quebec.
-Established in 1960, the NTS receives its principal funding from grants awarded by the Government of Canada and from cultural ministries in each of the provinces, with added financial support from private and corporate donors.
+Established in 1960, the NTS receives its principal funding from grants awarded by the Government of Canada and cultural ministries in each province, with added financial support from private and corporate donors.
+It offers training to actors, directors, playwrights, set and costume designers and production specialists to work in the professional theatre industry.